-- 1. Complete the Site Definition Sheet. - 2.
+- 1. Complete the top of the Green-Up and Green-Down Site Definition Sheet. - 2.
 Select one tree or shrub.
 The tree or shrub should be among the dominant native species in your area, deciduous, and easily accessible. - 3.
 Select a healthy and relatively large branch on the south side of the plant in the Northern Hemisphere or the north side of the plant in the Southern Hemisphere.
 Use a compass or GPS receiver to determine direction.
 If a lower branch is chosen, it should be on the edge of the stand of trees or shrubs since branches inside a stand may experience a different microclimate due to shading. - 4.
 Identify genus and species using field guides or the help of plant specialists.
-Record the genus and species on the Site Definition Sheet. - 5.
+Record the genus and species on the Green-Up and Green-Down Site Definition Sheet. - 5.
 Mark the branch with flagging tape or some other durable identification.
 Label the flagging tape with a unique number and your name/group name, school name and class. - 6.
 Take a GPS measurement following the GPS Protocol.